-The AT75C1210 G.723.1 Voice Processing Software Module is designed to run on the OakDSPCore® subsystem of the AT75 series Smart Internet Appliance Processor.
-It implements commonly-used voice processing algorithms:
+The AT75C1220 is a software module designed to run on the DSP subsystem of the AT75 series Smart Internet Appliance Processor.
+It implements commonly used voice processing algorithms:

-- a low bit-rate G.723.1 vocoder for multimedia communication - a silence compression algorithm to efficiently handle periods of silence during communication - a high bit-rate voice compression algorithm - an arbitrary tone generator that can be used to generate any frequency during a programmable duration
+- A low bit rate G.729 vocoder for multimedia communication. - A silence compression algorithm to efficiently handle periods of silence during communication. - A high-quality voice compression algorithm. - An arbitrary tone generator that can be used to generate any frequency during a programmable duration.

 All these algorithms have a number of parameters which can be programmed at run time.
 These parameters modify the behavior of the DSP algorithms in such a manner that they comply with the applicable standards under most situations.
-They also allow the AT75C to cope with many non-standard situations often encountered on private telephone networks.
+They also allow the AT75C to cope with many non-standard situations often-encountered on private telephone networks.

-The AT75C1210 takes advantage of the AT75 mailbox to exchange data with the onchip ARM7TDMI® core.
-The organization of the data communication channel makes it easy to integrate the AT75C1210 interface into most operating systems.
+The AT75C1220 takes advantage of the AT75 mailbox to exchange data with the onchip ARM7TDMI[®] core.
+The organization of the data communication channel makes it easy to integrate the AT75C1220 interface into most operating systems.

-For developers using uClinux, a specific device driver is supplied.
-It allows the extension of uClinux capabilities to the complete functionality of the AT75C1210 module in a seamless manner.
+For the developers using uClinux, a specific device driver is supplied.
+It allows the uClinux capabilities to be extended to the complete functionality of the AT75C1220 module in a seamless manner.